 A two- server protocol is proposed for oblivious quantum computation, which realizes an exponential improvement for the communication complexity over the simple application of two-server (quantum) oblivious transfer to the sending of the computation result.

-International Journal of Quantum Information
+International Journal of Innovative Research in Physics

 journal unavailable